 In the end, the government has nothing left to pay down the debt.
 Consumers get back some of the money they have to pay for higher prices but higher prices, because of the indisputable laws of economics will EXCEED the rebates.

-It's the recipe for less buying power for consumers, less money left in the end for them and nothing for the government, while destroying the long lived, beneficial 2 way trading relationships with all of our trading partners.
+It's the recipe for less buying power for consumers(AFFORDABILITY), less money left in the end for them and nothing for the government, while destroying the long lived, beneficial 2 way trading relationships with all of our trading partners.

-Dial in lower interest rates and thats another inflationary factor which reduces consumer buying power even more.
+Dial in lower interest rates and that's another inflationary factor which reduces consumer buying power even more.

 In the end, this is really, REALLY bad news and a reckoning is inevitable.
 It's impossible to have a time table but the reality of basic economic principles which Trump doesn't care about(or can't comprehend) is impossible to avoid.